 Jatayu Park is a massive nature park in Kerala.
 Jatayu Earth Center is the world’s largest bird statue or sculpture.
 It is a prominent tourist center located at Chadayamangalam, Kollam, Kerala, India, and was opened on 5th December 2017.

-The giant concrete statue of Jatayu was sculpted by Rajiv Anchal over 10 years at Jatayupara in Kollam District, Kerala.
-The colossal statue spread over 65 acres of multi-terrain landscape of caves, mountains, hills, and valleys.
-Jatayu Statue is 200 feet long,150 feet wide and 70 feet making it the largest functional bird sculpture in the world.
+The giant concrete statue of Jatayu was sculpted by Rajiv Anchal in over 10 years at Jatayupara in Kollam District, Kerala.
+The colossal statue is spread over 65 acres of multi-terrain landscape of caves, mountains, hills, and valleys.
+Jatayu Statue is 200 feet long, 150 feet wide, and 70 feet tall making it the largest functional bird sculpture in the world.

-Jatayu Earth Center is a concept brought up by the renowned filmmaker, art director, and sculptor Rajiv Anchal.
+Jatayu Earth Center is a concept brought to life by the renowned filmmaker, art director, and sculptor Rajiv Anchal.
 In collaboration with the Tourism Department of Kerala, Jatayu Earth Center is an example of eco-friendly and sustainable tourism.
-With strong vegetation, valleys and hills, the natural aura of the place roar high even with the sculpture situated at the heart of the place.
+With lush vegetation, valleys, and hills, the natural aura of the place roars high even with the sculpture situated at the heart of the place.

 Who is Jatayu?

-Jatayu, in the Hindu epic, Ramayana, is the younger brother of Aruna and is a demi-god.
-He has the form of a vulture and is a dearest friend of Lord Rama’s father, Dhasharatha.
-In Ramayana, Jatayu tries to save Goddess Sita when he sees Ravana abducting her to Lanka.
-The personification of chivalry and valor, Jatayu risked his life to save Sita from the evil clutches of King Ravana.
+Jatayu, in the Hindu epic Ramayana, is the younger brother of Aruna and a demi-god.
+He has the form of a vulture and is the dearest friend of Lord Rama’s father, Dhasharatha.
+According to Ramayana, Jatayu had tried to save Goddess Sita when he saw Ravana abducting her to Lanka.
+The personification of chivalry and valor, Jatayu risked his life to rescue Sita from the evil clutches of King Ravana.

 Jatayu Earth Centre – The Four Hills

 Jatayu Earth’s Center is spread across four hills in Chadayamangalam, Kollam district of Kerala.
-For the creator, Rajiv Anchal ‘Jatayu’ is a symbolical representation of an era when humans and other living beings cared for each other and lived together peacefully.
+For the creator, Rajiv Anchal, ‘Jatayu’ is a symbolic representation of an era when humans and other living beings cared for each other and lived together peacefully.

-The main attractions of Jatayu park are spread over four hills, each offering different activities and attractions.
-Each hill having its own significance.
+The main attractions of Jatayu Park are spread over four hills, each offering different activities and attractions.
+Each hill has its own significance.
 These hills are integrated with the environment and uplift natural harmony, sustainability, and preservation through two check dams for rainwater conservation and uninterrupted water supply.
 Electricity is domestically harnessed from solar power panels for the smooth functioning of the Jatayu Earth Center.